Serenade (poetry collection): Critical responses

-Hendrik Marsman thought that on the whole Serenade was bad, full of trivial material, and written in a very pedestrian style—the best that could be said about a lot of the poems was that they were not awful.
-Particularly the fourth poem of the "For the children" cycle invoked his wrath; he thought it childish.
-Marsman also commented that he just could not get used to Slauerhoff's rhythm with its frequent syncopation, masculine rhymes, and monosyllabic phrases.
-The collection's bright side is a half a dozen poems which, according to Marsman, are Slauerhoff at his most powerful and personal.
+Hendrik Marsman thought that, on the whole, Serenade was bad, full of trivial material, and written in a very pedestrian style—the best that could be said about many of the poems was that they were not awful.
+Particularly, the fourth poem of the "For the Children" cycle invoked his wrath; he thought it childish.
+Marsman also commented that he could not get used to Slauerhoff's rhythm with its frequent syncopation, masculine rhymes, and monosyllabic phrases.
+The collection's bright side is half a dozen poems, which, according to Marsman, are Slauerhoff at his most powerful and personal.

 E. du Perron responded directly to Marsman's commentary in a lengthy review of Slauerhoff's poetry.
-Du Perron sees no weak spots in the collection, liking even the poems that Marsman did away with as childish.
-He separates them in two categories—lighter and of higher tone, and heavier and more serious, and claims to not want to miss a single stanza of Serenade.
+Du Perron sees no weak spots in the collection, liking even the poems Marsman did away with as childish.
+He separates them into two categories—lighter and of higher tone and heavier and more serious and claims not to want to miss a single stanza of Serenade.
 He noted "De Voorpost" and "In mijn leven..." as among the serious ones, the same poems Severijnen focused on in his obituary.
 Anton van Duinkerken also cites "Voorpost" as emblematic of Slauerhoff's life and desire.

 Long after Slauerhoff's death, Victor E. van Vriesland revisited Serenade and Marsman's critique; van Vriesland argues that Serenade is the best Slauerhoff published before 1930, that he managed to overcome most of the "errors of his virtues".
 Those errors include capriciousness and a nonchalance intended to show his antipathy against the pose of literariness.
-In Serenade, van Vriesland argues, Slauerhoff left behind the "anecdotal character" of his earlier work.
-He praises the collection for its "pure lyric" and its "refined technique" which still retained the unexpected and concise expression he had already demonstrated.
+In Serenade, van Vriesland argues that Slauerhoff left behind the "anecdotal character" of his earlier work.
+He praises the collection for its "pure lyric" and "refined technique" which still retained the unexpected and concise expression he had already demonstrated.